GSA/digitalgov.gov/content/news/2024/07/2024-07-08-bridge-the-gap-between-policy-and-implementation-impactful-solutions-and-strategies-for-success-from-digital-gov-spring-2024-summit.md

 ---
-source: ""
 date: 2024-07-08
-title: Bridge the gap between policy and implementation Impactful solutions and strategies for success from Digital.gov spring 2024 summit
+title: "Bridge the gap between policy and implementation: Impactful solutions and strategies for success from Digital.gov's spring 2024 summit"
-summary: The summit highlighted digital transformation, emphasizing the significance of recent OMB memos for improving accessibility and customer experience.
+summary: "The summit highlighted digital transformation, emphasizing the significance of recent OMB memos for improving accessibility and customer experience."
 # See all topics at https://digital.gov/topics
 topics:
   - accessibility
-  - crowdsourcing-and-citizen-science
+  - digital-service-delivery
   - innovation
-  - artificial-intelligence
+  - acquisition
   - communication
   - content-strategy
   - user-centered-design